The Republic of Chile is an unusually shaped country - long and relatively narrow.

 In October 2010 33 miners were trapped deep underground for 69 days.
 All were rescued, watched by TV audiences worldwide.

-In 2015 October two new marine reserves were created in the South Pacific.
+In 2015 October two new marine reserves were created in the South Pacific, one around Easter Island.